siiptuo/pio/README.md

 Download the latest binary from [GitHub releases](https://github.com/siiptuo/pio/releases).
 Store the binary somewhere on your `PATH` like `/usr/local/bin/pio`.

+There are two versions for Linux: glibc and musl. glibc version is about 50% faster than musl version but may not work on old and non-glibc-based distributions. glibc version is built on Ubuntu 18.04 against glibc 2.27.

 Otherwise download and compile the source code.
 This requires Rust and C toolchains.